 2. The Promotion of Quality Content

-Content marketing includes both on and off-site content creation and on and off-site content promotion.
+In this, step-by-step, all-in-one guide to planning and launching a content marketing strategy you will learn that good content marketing strategy includes both on and off-site content creation and on and off-site content promotion.
 And they’re almost never mutually exclusive.

-For instance, the very video you create for Youtube would fit into both the created and promoted buckets.
+For instance, video content marketing for Youtube would fit into both the created and promoted buckets.

 You might create a quality blog post and then promote it by PR and link building outreach, then create more content off-site to link back to your original post.